 - Recommendations shall support and be consistent with general education goals of the District and goals and objectives of specific courses.

 - Resources must be aligned with and support the Academic Standards adopted by the Arizona State Board of Education.

 Textbook and Supplemental Materials Purchase

 - All core curriculum text materials selected through a District-wide adoption are purchased through a formal bid process solicited through the Purchasing Department.

-- All supplemental and occasional materials, including educational software, must be purchased through a formal bid process if the total District expenditure with any vendor exceeds $30,000 per year.
+- All supplemental and occasional materials, including educational software, must be purchased through a formal bid process if the total District expenditure exceeds $100,000 per year.

 - Early in the materials review process any software will be reviewed for technical compatibility with the District’s infrastructure and must be approved by the Technology Services Department to ensure the software meets the educational goals of District and interfaces with the District hardware.

 - All text and supplemental materials including software must be approved by the applicable academic leadership office.